Do I need planning permission?

 Twelve weeks before you submit an application, you must submit a Proposal of Application Notice (PAN), indicating how you will carry out consultation before submitting the formal application.

 You can submit a planning application yourself or appoint an agent to act on your behalf.
-Please note that if you use an agent or architect, our contact during the application process will always be with them.
+If you use an agent, our contact during the application process will always be with them.